BUILDING A STRONGER FUTURE FOR ATHENS THROUGH EMPLOYEE OWNERSHIP

 Passionate about transforming businesses into beacons of community wealth and inclusivity?
 Join us for a transformative experience.

-Our 2025 cohort begins in September and will take place at 1:00 PM EST on the following dates: September 4, 11, 18 & 25.
+Our 2025 cohort begins in November and will take place at 1:00 PM EST on the following dates: November 6, 13, 20 & December 4th (skipping Thanksgiving).
 Registration is now open.

 The Georgia Center for Employee Ownership Ambassador Program is tailored for professionals shaping the business landscape: business owners, economic developers, legal experts, financial advisors, chambers of commerce leaders, and more.
 Dive deep into the world of employee ownership through the eyes of those who've walked the talk.